-A new Service Leadership Team (SLT) met for the first time in September 2021.
-Chaired by the new Chief Fire Officer who took up the position in July 2021, this group comprises Principal Officers, Area Managers and Heads of Department.
+The Service Leadership Team (SLT), chaired by the Chief Fire Officer, comprises of Principal Officers, Area Managers and Heads of Department.
 It meets as a Performance Board to scrutinise performance, and as an Improvement Board to provide challenge and senior oversight of programmes, projects and policies.